 - Protagonist Title: Appropriately enough.
 The only game that doesn't have "Pengo" in its title is Ninku Gaiden, which stars Hiroyuki from the manga Ninku.

 - Public Domain Soundtrack: The intermission theme in the original Pengo borrows the famous melody from Beethoven's Symphony No. 9, Mvt.
 4.

-- Set Bonus: If you line out the indestructible diamond blocks, it'll give you a huge bonus and temporarily stun the Sno-Bees.
+- Set Bonus: If you line up the indestructible diamond blocks, it'll give you a huge bonus and temporarily stun the Sno-Bees.